Brands and Influencers Beware: 5 Legal Mistakes You’re Probably Making Right Now

 Lack of transparency can erode audience trust, harming both influencers and brands.
 A strong influencer marketing contract ensures compliance and accountability.

-How to Comply with Disclosure Requirements:
+How to Comply with Disclosure Requirements?

-- Use clear terms like “#ad,” “#sponsored,” or “Paid partnership with [Brand Name]” at the post’s start.
+Use clear terms: “#ad,” “#sponsored,” or “Paid partnership with [Brand Name]” at the post’s start.

-- Place disclosures prominently, avoiding “bio links” or comments sections.
+Place disclosures prominently, avoiding “bio links” or comments sections.

-- In videos or stories, include verbal and written disclosures, like text overlays and spoken statements.
+In videos or stories, include verbal and written disclosures, like text overlays and spoken statements.

-- Leverage platform tools, such as Instagram’s “Paid Partnership” tag or YouTube’s disclosure settings.
+Leverage platform tools, such as Instagram’s “Paid Partnership” tag or YouTube’s disclosure settings.

-- Add an FTC compliance clause to your brand partnership agreement to enforce accountability.
+Add an FTC compliance clause to your brand partnership agreement to enforce accountability.

 2. Ambiguous Content Ownership Rights